mikkejos22-dev/attack-tools/README.md

 This is our custom GOOSE injection attack tool.
 SETUP:

-1)Download Zip File
+1) Download Zip File
-2)Extract Zip File into desired output location
+2) Extract Zip File into desired output location
 3) Choose between our 3 GUI options
 3A) most updated version is "LATEST_simplified_with_interface_option"
 4) Run the main method